alvesvaren/homeassistant-react-hooks/README.md

 This is a collection of react hooks and apis to get state / push events to home assistant using websockets

+## Installation

+You can use this library by running either `yarn add homeassistant-react-hooks` or `npm i homeassistant-react-hooks`

 ## Code example

 ```tsx